jamiewhths/talks/activityinfo/api/data-model/PITCHME.md

 +++

-Field is defined within a Form Schema.
+Form Field is defined within a Form Schema.
 Therefore we use a generic request for Form Schema:

 ```
 GET https://activityinfo.org/resources/form/{formId}/schema